oracle-quickstart/oci-weblogic-migration/README.md

 Logs and Error Handling
 ---------------
 Detailed execution logs are available under `$toolHome/logs`.
-The main log for this script is `migration_script.log`
+The main log for this script is `migration_script.log`.

+To get the log for only the most recent script execution, either move the existing log to another location or delete it before re-running the script.

 If any step fails: